An English lesson is one in which ideas are shared and

 Ray Bradbury: ‘Fahrenheit 451’

-In addition to the standard College entry requirements this course also requires students to have achieved grade 5 or above in GCSE English Language and GCSE English Literature.
+In addition to the standard College entry requirements, this particular course requires students to have achieved grade 5 or above in GCSE English Language and GCSE English Literature.
 Entry to the second year is dependent on the standard achieved in the first year.